0 Comment

 deciding on the best names for their employee recognition programs:

-1. Create Emotional Connect
+1. Firstly, Create an Emotional Connection

 2. Make it Meaningful and Relevant